retaildevcrews/helium/docs/aks/README.md

 # This is a YAML-formatted file.
 # Declare variables to be passed into your templates.
 labels:
-  aadpodidbinding: %%MSI_Name%% # Should be value of $MSI_Name from the output of aad-podid.sh
+  aadpodidbinding: %%MI_Name%% # Should be value of $MI_Name from the output of aad-podid.sh

 image:
   repository: retaildevcrew # The specific repository created for this environment